Mario Party: The Top 100: Gameplay

 Mario Party: The Top 100 is a party video game that is a compilation of 100 minigames that were introduced in the first 10 Mario Party games for home consoles.
 Most of the minigames received upgraded graphics and audio, and several minigames that appeared in Mario Party games for the Wii were reworked to properly function on the Nintendo 3DS, which lacks the Wii's motion controls.
 The game boasts eight playable characters: Mario, Luigi, Princess Peach, Princess Daisy, Wario, Waluigi, Yoshi, and Rosalina.
 These characters can be controlled by human players as well as artificial intelligence (AI).

-The game also features game modes, in which Toad or Toadette guides the player.
-In the Minigame Match game mode, players roll dice to move around a single game board simultaneously, with the goal being to collect the most Stars by the end of the game, as in prior Mario Party titles.
-The player earns one Star for every ten coins collected, which in turn can be earned from minigames.
-Items on the board can be collected to help the player gain an advantage over their opponents.
-Unlike in previous Mario Party installments, rather than automatically being played at the end of every turn, minigames are played in Minigame Match whenever certain items are used or a player pops a Minigame Balloon.
+Mario Party: The Top 100 features game modes in which Toad or Toadette guides the players.
+In the Minigame Match mode, players roll dice to move around a single game board simultaneously, with the goal being to collect the most Stars by the end of a board game, as in prior Mario Party titles.
+Players earn one Star for every ten coins collected, which in turn can be earned from minigames.
+Items on the board can be collected and used to help players gain an advantage over their opponents.
+Unlike in previous Mario Party installments, rather than automatically being played at the end of every turn, minigames are played whenever certain items are used or a player pops a Minigame Balloon.

-Another game mode, Minigame Island, revolves around playing through pre-selected minigames to advance along a linear path, with the player occasionally facing off against Bowser, Donkey Kong, or another non-playable character in a minigame, culminating in a duel against Bowser at the end of the campaign.
-Playing through Minigame Island is required to unlock several dozen of the game's minigames.
+Another game mode, Minigame Island, revolves around playing through preselected minigames to advance along a linear path, with the player occasionally facing off against Bowser, Donkey Kong, or another non-playable character in a minigame, culminating in a duel against Bowser at the end of the campaign.
+Playing through Minigame Island is required for unlocking several dozen of the minigames.
 Completing this mode for the first time unlocks a harder challenge mode, and collecting every Star by getting first place unlocks the hardest computer-controlled character difficulty level, "Master".
-Championship Battles involves playing three or five minigames from a selected pack, with the player(s) winning the most minigames being declared the winner(s).
-Decathlon consists of playing five or ten minigames to earn the most points.
-Mario Party: The Top 100 also includes a free play mode, in which the player can choose which minigames to play.
-Additionally, the game features a collection menu, where players can listen to music and view characters from the series.
+The Championship Battles mode involves playing three or five minigames from a selected pack, with the player(s) winning the most minigames being declared the winner(s), while the Decathlon mode consists of playing five or ten minigames to earn the most points.
+Mario Party: The Top 100 also includes a "free play" mode, wherein players can choose which minigames to play.
+Additionally, the game features a collection menu, where players can listen to music and view characters from the Mario franchise.

-Mario Party: The Top 100 supports multiplayer for up to four players, through either the use of individual copies of the game or the Download Play functionality of the 3DS, with only one player being required to have a copy of the game.
-Mario Party: The Top 100 also has Amiibo compatibility, allowing the player to unlock minigames quicker and receive assistance during rounds, as well as obtain coins and acquire an extra life after a game over.
+Despite lacking an online multiplayer option, Mario Party: The Top 100 supports local multiplayer for up to four players through the use of either individual copies of the game or the 3DS's Download Play functionality, with only one player being required to have a copy of the game.
+The Top 100 also has Amiibo compatibility, allowing players to unlock minigames quicker and receive assistance during rounds, as well as obtain coins and acquire an extra life after a game over.